MIROC-DOC/model_description/draft/p-rad.md

 \end{equation}
 $$

-If the radiation flux $F_{C}^{\pm}$ is found for each sub-channel in each layer, the wavelength-integrated flux is found by multiplying a weight $w_c$  correspondingly to a wavelength representative of the sub-channel and adding.  $C_cu$ is the horizontal coverage of the cumulus cloud.
+If the radiation flux $F_{C}^{\pm}$ is found for each sub-channel in each layer, the wavelength-integrated flux is found by multiplying a weight $w_c$ correspondingly to a wavelength representative of the sub-channel and adding. $C_{cu}$ is the horizontal coverage of the cumulus cloud.
 It is divided into the short wavelength range and long wavelength range and added together.
 In addition, the downward flux of a part of the short wavelength region (shorter than the wavelength of  0.7-0.8 μm) at the surface is obtained as PAR (photosynthetically active radiation).
-Also, the radiation flux in the clear-sky condition is calculated ( $F^{\circ \pm}$ ).
+Also, the radiation flux in the clear-sky condition is calculated ($F^{\circ \pm}$).

 Also, in the shortwave region, we find the downward radiation at the lower end of the atmosphere and the difference between the surface direct downward radiation flux.
 $$